Message from the President

 Jake Jundt brought a wealth of experience in the construction industry when he joined the Board of Trustees in 2009.
 He cofounded Tri-Ply Construction in 1977 and served as company president until 2002.
 Jake currently owns a construction management business in addition to volunteering in leadership positions with a number of community organizations.
 Jake sees his involvement with Perry as a natural outgrowth of the values he prescribes to as a businessman.
 “The three qualities I look for most in employees – honesty, a strong work ethic, and the ability to work well with others – are the same qualities that Perry instills in students,” he says.
 “Perry does an excellent job of preparing people to be good employees.
 This is something that is greatly needed in industry.”

 The three trustees have a combined tenure of more than 40 years.
 Over the years, they’ve witnessed curriculum modifications to meet the changing needs of industry, building renovations to house new programs, and expansions to the school’s infrastructure to accommodate a growing student body.
 "The school is well known by employers in our state and its reputation is growing across the nation,” says Curtis.
-Terry agrees, pointing to the designation of Perry as a School of Excellence by the Accrediting Commission of Career Schools and Colleges in 2012 and again in 2017 as evidence that Perry is one of the nation’s premier technical training institutions.
+Terry agrees, pointing to the designation of Perry as a School of Excellence by the Accrediting Commission of Career Schools and Colleges in 2012 and again in 2017.

 2011 W. Washington Ave